Why Does My Pain Linger? Understanding Central Sensitization Syndrome

 Learning about how pain works in the nervous system is a powerful first step.
 It can help shift fear into understanding - and open up new paths for healing that go beyond pills or procedures.

-2. Move in Ways That Rebuild Trust
+Step 2.
+Move in Ways That Rebuild Trust

 When pain persists, movement can feel scary.
 But gentle, gradual movement helps teach the nervous system that the body is safe again.

 There’s no need to push through pain.
 Instead, try short walks, easy stretching, or slow transitions.
 The key is consistency - not intensity.
 Even 3–5 minutes of movement each day can help.
-Then, over time, slowly build your strenght and resilience.
+Then, over time, slowly build your strength and resilience.

-3. Use Breathing to Soothe the System
+Step 3.
+Use Breathing to Soothe the System

 Your breath is one of the fastest ways to calm an overactive nervous system.
 When pain spikes or anxiety rises, slow belly breathing can help reset your internal alarm.

-Try this simple pattern: Inhale for 4 seconds, hold for 2, exhale for 6.
+- Inhale for 4 seconds, hold for 2, exhale for 6.

-Repeat for 2–3 minutes in a quiet place.
+- Repeat for 2–3 minutes in a quiet place.

 This tells your body, “I’m safe now.”

-4. Explore Journey Macrodoses for Deep Nervous System Reset Support
+Step 4.
+Explore Journey Macrodoses for Deep Nervous System Reset Support

 When your nervous system remains in a heightened state of alertness, brief interventions can be complemented with longer sessions.
 Limitless' Journey Macrodoses are immersive, 90+ minute guided visualizations designed to facilitate profound emotional and mental exploration.
 These sessions were designed to aid in resetting autonomic stress responses, guiding listeners from states of fight-or-flight to rest-and-repair.